awslabs/aws-well-architected-labs/content/Sustainability/300_Labs/300_optimize_data_pattern_using_redshift_data_sharing/6_consumer_validation.md

 ```

 ## Step-3: Optionally, grant permissions
-The Consumer cluster administrator then assigns permissions to appropriate users and groups in the consumer cluster:
+The Consumer cluster administrator then assigns permissions to appropriate users and groups in the Consumer cluster:
 ```
 GRANT USAGE ON DATABASE consumer_marketing TO <<user_or_group>>;
 ```